-There is disagreement as to whether team members solicit one another's opinions.
-It may be that certain members are asked for input more often than others, or perhaps there are different expectations about this process.
-Regardless, drawing out everyone's point of view helps the team gain valuable insight and lays the foundation for making commitments.
+It seems that your team members solicit one another's opinions only some of the time.
+It may be that people are fearful of having their ideas shot down or are resistant to input.
+However, drawing out everyone's point of view is important and can help the team gain valuable insight.
+Furthermore, it will lay the foundation for making commitments.